livingcomputermuseum/sImlac/imlac/notes/readme.txt

 .NET should be present by default on Windows Vista and later; if it is not installed on your computer it can be obtained at https://www.microsoft.com/net.

-As ContrAlto is a .NET application it will also run under Mono (http://www.mono-project.com/) on Unix and OS X.
+As sImlac is a .NET application it will also run under Mono (http://www.mono-project.com/) on Unix and OS X.

 sImlac uses SDL 2.0 for display and input.
 On Windows the appropriate SDL.dll is